 Benchling Product Release Newsletter: September 2019

-Creating labels for any registered entity is now enabled in Benchling Registry.
-Be it equipment, filters, raw materials, solution recipes, packed columns, resins, pools, or virus stock, customized labels can now be created for any entity that has a Registry ID.
+Creating registry labels for any registered entity is now enabled in Benchling Registry.
+Be it equipment, filters, raw materials, solution recipes, packed columns, resins, pools, or virus stock, customized registry labels can now be created for any entity that has a Registry ID.
 This feature is also integrated into Benchling Notebook allowing you to scan Registry labels into tables in notebook entries directly to indicate use in a given experiment.
 To learn more read these help articles on creating labels for printing and printing labels for registered entities.

 1) Printing labels from Registry entry